tiagoh/iTerm-QuickMultipleSSH/README.md

 Also having your [public keys authorized] (http://kimmo.suominen.com/docs/ssh/) on each server you want to connect would be really helpful :P Otherwise you will have to introduce your password for each server on each tab...

-Otherwise feel free to check the code and hack it!
+If you need more things, check the code and hack it!

 ## TODO